 • Gently press seeds into the surface of moist soil — do not bury.

-• Maintain a temperature of 18–22°C / 65–72°F.
+• Use a heat mat to maintain steady temperatures of 18–22°C / 65–72°F.

 Light Requirements: